May 13, 2021

 This article is an ultimate guide that contains essential information on Persian rugs, their history, styles, pricing, and much more.
 This piece will help you choose the best authentic rugs for your home.

-A history of Persian rugs
+A History of Persian Rugs

 Most people often mistake all Oriental rugs for Persian rugs.
 Before we dive into the history of these rugs, let’s draw a clear distinction between the two.